 - Uniform Dental Plan (UDP)

-To choose the best plan for you and your family, use the information on this page to compare the different provider networks and costs of each plan.
+To choose the best plan for you and your family, use the information on this page to compare the different provider networks and costs of each plan, or review the Health Care Authority’s 2017 Dental Benefits Comparison chart.

 There’s one thing to note as you get started – the plan names can get a little confusing.
 Both DeltaCare and UDP are administered by Delta Dental of Washington.
 You’ll find both plans on the Delta Dental website.
 But when searching for a dentist, make sure you know the plan network and group number; then use that information to verify that a dentist accepts the insurance.